The Short-term Rational Lanczos Method and Applications

 } We next analyze the right-hand side terms.
 Let $q_1^T Q_j = e_1 + \b{\epsilon}_j$, where we can assume that $e_1^T \b{\epsilon}_j=0$ (exact normalization) while the quantity $|e_k^T\b{\epsilon}_j|$ may grow with $k$.
 Then

-In exact arithmetic, it has been proved that $|e_\ell^T f(J_j) e_1|$ shows a - possibly exponential - decaying behavior as $\ell$ grows, and the slope depends on the spectral properties of the coefficient matrix \cite{Pozza.Simoncini.20tr}.
+In exact arithmetic, it has been proved that $|e_\ell^T f(J_j) e_1|$ shows a decaying behavior - {which is} possibly exponential - as $\ell$ grows, and the slope depends on the spectral properties of the coefficient matrix \cite{Pozza.Simoncini.20tr}.
 If this property is maintained in finite precision arithmetic, then each term $| ({\bm\epsilon}_j)_\ell|$ is allowed to grow as long as the product $| ({\bm\epsilon}_j)_\ell| \, |(f(J_j) e_1)_\ell|$ remains small.

-The term $\mathcal I\mathcal I$ is related to the quality of the rational Krylov space approximation in exact precision arithmetic, so long as $K_j$ does not differ much from the exact matrix.
+{ Assuming that $K_j$ is computed exactly, the term $\mathcal I\mathcal I$ does not involve perturbation matrices, therefore its magnitude} is related to the quality of the rational Krylov space approximation in exact precision arithmetic.
 Lastly, the term $\mathcal I\mathcal I\mathcal I$ shows that the columns of the round-off error matrix are {\em weighted} by the components of the vector $K_j^{-1} (J_j-\zeta I)^{-1} e_1$.
 By using the definition of $J_j$ and $K_j$, it follows that $(J_j-\zeta I)K_j = H_j - \zeta K_j - w_j e_j^T$, which is a tridiagonal plus a rank-one matrix acting on the last column.
 Setting $G_j= H_j - \zeta K_j$ with $G_j=G_j(\zeta)$ and using the Sherman-Morrison formula, we get $K_j^{-1} (J_j-\zeta I)^{-1} e_1 = G_j^{-1} e_1 + G_j^{-1} w_j (e_j^T G_j^{-1}e_1)/(1-e_j^T G_j^{-1}w)$.